-Understand the principles and mechanisms of electricity and magnetism Infer the classification of electromagnetic waves Analyze the theory of relativity and energy bands
+Understand the principles and mechanisms of electricity and magnetism Infer the classification of electromagnetic waves Analyze the theory of relativity and energy bands b.
+Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-- a.
-Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
-Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - i.
+i.
 Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.